peaBerberian/wasp-hls/README.md

       compatible renditions yet.
 Should probably also be used for that in the future.
-    - [X] AUDIO: As no track selection API exist yet, only the most prioritized audio media playlsit is then considered
+    - [X] AUDIO: As no track selection API exist yet, only the most prioritized audio media playlist is then considered
     - [X] VIDEO: As no track selection API exist yet, only the most prioritized video media playlsit is then considered
+    - [X] RESOLUTION: Used to describe variant in variant selection API
+    - [X] FRAME-RATE: Used to describe variant in variant selection API
+    - [ ] STABLE-VARIANT-ID
     - [ ] AVERAGE-BANDWIDTH: Not used yet.
 I don't know if it's useful for us here yet.
     - [ ] SCORE: Not considered yet, but should be used alongside BANDWIDTH to